-- a REVIEW: The user taps this button; the system will link to the "Saved Exam" page and will be able to review previously saved test data - b EXIT: The user taps the function button to exit the app. - to be connected via Wi-Fi.
+- a REVIEW: The user taps this button; the system will link to the "Saved Exam" page and will be able to review previously saved test data. - b EXIT: The user taps the function button to exit the app. - : The transducers that will be automatically detected to be connected via Wi-Fi.
 (Android or iOS only) - d Probes found: The transducers that will be automatically detected to be connected via Wi-Fi; The user can then select the corresponding transducer.
 (Android or iOS only) - Wi-Fi Configuration Button: The user can manually select an ultrasound probe from the Wi-Fi settings page. (iOS only) - f :QR code reader.
-Scan the QR code on the probe to connect it via Wi-Fi. - g Connect the probe: The user can tap the "Connect Probe" button to enter the main scanning page without reconnecting the probe via Wi-Fi. - h : Suspend the charging progress and cancel the connection.
+Scan the QR code on the probe to connect it via Wi-Fi. - g Connect the probe: The user can tap the "Connect Probe" button to enter the main scanning page without reconnect the probe via Wi-Fi.